 BS/MS Chemistry Program

-Current students should download a PDF copy of the BS/MS Roadmap (Spring 2018).
+Current students should download a PDF copy of the BS/MS Roadmap (updated Fall 2019).
 Please note that this is an advisory document that is meant to assist your planning, rather than to define official university policy.
 For the authoritative version of all official policy definitions please see the ISU Graduate and Undergraduate Catalogs.